 Regulator: OK.
 Fine.
 And how do you know that when you download

-foobar-1.2.3 that it contains the exact same content at all time?
+foobar-1.2.3 that it contains the exact same content

 Developer: Oh, remember how I told you that Michael's a real trustworthy guy and runs Stackage Snapshots?
 Yeah, same for the Hackage package index.